juiceme/varauskalenteri/README.md

 ## Installation

 Varauskalenteri requires websocket and emailjs npm modules.
-You can install all depencencies by "npm install" The repository clones AES cryptography and datastorage libraries as submodules, You need to install them by "git submodule init; git submodule update"
+You can install all depencencies by "npm install" The repository clones AES cryptography and datastorage libraries as submodules, You need to install them by running the script ./checkout_submodules.sh

 ## Features